American Oversight: Activities

-In the period from its inception in 2017 to 2019, the group filed nearly 2,000 public records requests, in part through Freedom of Information Act (FOIA) requests, and nearly 100 lawsuits against the Trump administration.

 In 2017, American Oversight began a FOIA request against the Department of Health and Human Services (HHS) and the Office of Management and Budget (OMB) for communications between the agencies and members of Congress relating to healthcare reform.
 The same year, the organization, along with the Brennan Center for Justice and the Center for American Progress, called on the Inspector General Michael E. Horowitz to investigate potential misconduct in the firing of James Comey.
 They also requested records to see about the veracity of Trump's tweets with regards to his allegations of the Obama administration wiretapping Trump Tower during the 2016 election.
 After further pressing on the issue, they received a DOJ court filing stating that "both the FBI and NSD confirm that they have no records related to wiretaps as described by the March 4, 2017 tweets."

 Later on, in response to the scandal in February 2018 involving Housing and Urban Development secretary Ben Carson, American Oversight sued to determine the exact amount that was spent for the office furnishing.
 The same year, the group, together with Citizens for Responsibility and Ethics in Washington (CREW), called on the Trump administration to stop the destruction of presidential records.

 American Oversight, along with Democracy Forward, filed a lawsuit in 2019 against Secretary of State Mike Pompeo and the State Department after the seizure of interpreter notes between Trump and Russian president Vladimir Putin at the 2017 G20 Hamburg summit.
 The State Department, later in 2019, would release, in response to American Oversight's requests, nearly 100 pages in records dealing with Trump's interactions with Ukraine in light of the 2019 Trump–Ukraine scandal.